 This post was published in Altinget Transport on 28/10/2022 and can be read here.
-It was not good when Greece in 2009 leased the port of Piraeus, one of Europe's most important container ports, to the Chinese.
-The Greeks were financially on their knees and the then German chancellor, Angela Merkel, made it clear that EU aid was conditional on sales and austerity.
+It was not good when Greece leased the port of Piraeus, one of Europe's most important container ports, to the Chinese in 2009.
+The Greeks were financially on their knees and the then German Chancellor, Angela Merkel, made it clear that EU aid was conditional on sales and savings.
 So [...]

-Danish Ports: Perfect ambitions for offshore wind, but stop the rule-mongering
+Danish Ports: Perfect ambitions for offshore wind, but stop the rule-riding

-The Danish Ports Association is enthusiastic about the government's new plans to accelerate the construction of Danish offshore wind farms.
-But recalls that it requires a reorganization of timeframes and rules to succeed - a task force may be the solution "We are always enthusiastic about the government's high level of ambition when it comes to the green transition", says [...].
+The industry organization Danish Ports is enthusiastic about the government's new plans to accelerate the construction of Danish offshore wind farms.
+But reminds that it requires a reorganization of timeframes and rules to succeed - a task force may be the solution "We are always excited about the government's high level of ambition when it comes to the green transition", says [...].

 Port of Aalborg lifts top line and delivers best operating result to date

-The country's largest inland port, Port of Aalborg, has just delivered accounts that exceeded expectations with a profit before tax of DKK 61 million in 2021.
-A year in which the company continued its strategic development through, among other things, new investments in the business park, green transition and digitization.
-In a 2021 that both nationally and internationally again became a [...]
+The country's largest inland port, Port of Aalborg, has just delivered financial results that exceeded expectations with a profit before tax of DKK 61 million in 2021.
+A year in which the company continued its strategic development through new investments in the business park, green transition and digitalization.
+In a 2021 that both nationally and internationally again became a [...]...